antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** use source control

-Git is preferred, specially the NERC Stash repository provided by CEH.
+Git is preferred, specifically the NERC Stash repository provided by CEH.

-APIs **SHOULD** adopt a suitable branching model for separating development and production codebases, and for using tools such as continuous integration and task such as code reviews.
+APIs **SHOULD** adopt a suitable branching model for separating development and production codebases, and for using tools such as continuous integration and processes such as code reviews.

 By convention, a *develop* branch should reflect the version of the API under active development, and a *master* branch reflecting the latest stable version.

-Wherever possible, API source code **SHOULD** be made available publicly.
+Wherever possible, API source code **SHOULD** be made publicly available.
 This increases the number of people who can review our code for bugs and mistakes and maybe offer suggestions on how to do things better.
-It also forces us to write better code, by avoiding 'hacks' using proper structuring and ensuring code is readable and well explained.
+It also forces us to write better code, by avoiding "hacks", using proper structuring and ensuring code is readable and well explained.

 Sources: